C3 Racing: Gameplay

 The game can be played by either one or two players in split-screen.
 In Arcade mode the player races on all 31 tracks in the game, unlocking new and more powerful cars with every two victories.
 In the beginning of the game the player races in either Africa or Peru in either a Nissan Micra or a Renault Clio.
 These are separate tangents that unlock separate countries to each other.

 If the player finishes first on all three tracks in Africa then they will unlock the Chinese tracks, and they finish first on those tracks then they will unlock the Indonesia tracks.
-From here, the USA tracks are unlocked followed by the Brazilian tracks.
+From here, the US tracks are unlocked followed by the Brazilian tracks.
 After unlocking the Brazilian tracks no more tracks can be unlocked in this tangent.

 As for the Peru tangent, finishing 1st unlocks the Rome tracks, followed by Norway, Monaco and the United Kingdom.
 After unlocking all available GTI cars during the course of the Arcade Mode the choice of cars will change to High Performance Class, starting as with the GTI Class with two cars to choose from.
 If the players have finished all the 31 tracks, they will be able to race on all the tracks reversed.

-In Championship mode, the player races in four Championship classes, with pre-determined circuits for racing on.
+In championship mode, the player races in four championship classes, with pre-determined circuits for racing on.